th0th/th0ths-movie-collection/readme.txt

 Tested up to: 3.2.1
 Stable tag: 0.1

-A plugin allows you to share your favorite movies on your blog.
+A plugin that enables you to share your movie collection with ratings on your WordPress.

 == Description ==